-Code of Ethics (the "Code"): the Code of Ethics of Vetroelite Packaging S.r.l. adopted in accordance with Legislative Decree no. 231/2001 as an integral part of its Model of organization, management and control.
-The Code covers the general principles and values to which the Company is inspired as well as the rules of conduct to which it conforms in the exercise of its activities and in the interaction - in any capacity - with third parties.
+Code of Ethics (the "Code"): The Code of Ethics of VETROELITE S.r.l. adopted pursuant to Legislative Decree no. 231/2001 as an integral part of its Organization and Management Model.
+The Code covers the general principles and values to which the COMPANY IS inspired as well as the rules of conduct to which it conforms in the exercise of its activities and in the interaction - in any capacity - with third parties.

-Collaborators: All subjects who - in any capacity - have collaborative relationships with the company VETROELITE PACKAGING S.r.l., who perform intellectual or manual activities; these subjects work in operational autonomy, with the exclusion of the constraint of subordination, but within the framework of a unitary and continuous relationship with the principal of the work.
+Collaborators: All persons who - in any capacity - have collaborative relationships with the company VETROELITE S.r.l., who perform intellectual or manual activities; these persons work in operational autonomy, with the exclusion of the constraint of subordination, but within the framework of a unitary and continuous relationship with the principal of the work.